spring-projects/spring-boot/spring-actuator/README.md

 If you like Gradle, that's fine, and you will know what to do with those dependencies.
-The first dependency adds Spring Zero auto configuration and the Jetty container to your application, and the second one adds some more opinionated stuff like the default management endpoints.
-If you prefer Tomcat you can just add the embedded Tomcat jars to your classpath instead of Jetty.
+The first dependency adds Spring Zero auto configuration and the Tomcat container to your application, and the second one adds some more opinionated stuff like the default management endpoints.
+If you prefer Jetty you can just add the embedded Jetty jars to your classpath instead of Tomcat (once you exclude the `spring-starter-tomcat` dependency).

-You should be able to run it already:

-    $ mvn package
-    $ java -jar target/myproject-1.0.0-SNAPSHOT.jar

-Then in another terminal

-    $ curl localhost:8080/health
-    ok
-    $ curl localhost:8080/metrics
-    {"counter.status.200.health":1.0,"gauge.response.health":10.0,"mem":120768.0,"mem.free":105012.0,"processors":4.0}

-`/health` is the default location for the health endpoint - it tells you if the application is running and healthy. `/metrics` is the default location for the metrics endpoint - it gives you basic counts and response timing data by default but there are plenty of ways to customize it.
-You can also try `/trace` and `/dump` to get some interesting information about how and what your app is doing.

-What about the home page?

-    $ curl localhost:8080/
-    {"status": 404, "error": "Not Found", "message": "Not Found"}

-That's OK, we haven't added any business content yet.
-But it shows that there are sensible defaults built in for rendering HTTP and server-side errors.

 ## Adding a business endpoint